skippyr/themes-creator/README.md

   The first argument must be the path to your metadata file.
 The second argument will be the path of a file where the theme will be stored.
 If not given, it will print the theme to `stdout`.

+  If the theme file that you create is intended to be a script, it will automatically turned it into an executable.

 ## Support